 - Any infrastructure that has high energy use and GHG emissions

-- Proposals that address Milestones 1 to 3 in the Federation of Canadian Municipalities' (FCM) Partners for Climate Protection program.
+- Proposals that address Milestones 1 to 3 in FCM-ICLEI's Partners for Climate Protection program.

 - Actions to reduce GHG emissions while improving community resilience to climate change risks.